This guide will demonstrate how to use LAMMPS on LiCO

 Click play forward in the bottom right corner of the VMD Main page to animate the LAMMPS simulation results dynamically.

-library is missing: Error Message: "libltdl is required for modules and OpenCL builds" Solution: Runyum install -y libtool-ltdl-devel
+Error Message: “libltdl is required for modules and OpenCL builds”

 , and upload it to the path displayed in the compilation log where the file needs to be stored.